Frequently Asked Questions

 Have a question?
 We’ve gathered the answers you need in one place.

 A senior living community is a residential setting designed specifically for older adults.
-These communities offer a range of living arrangements, services, and levels of care—including independent living, assisted living, and memory care—to support aging in place and promote quality of life.
+The Residence at Boyertown offers a range of living arrangements, services, and levels of care—including independent living, personal care, and memory care—to support aging in place and promote quality of life.

 Independent living is for active seniors who want a maintenance-free lifestyle.
 Assisted living provides help with daily activities like bathing and medication management.
 Memory care is specialized for individuals with Alzheimer’s or other forms of dementia, offering structured routines and secure environments.

 Determining the right level of care involves evaluating a loved one’s medical needs, cognitive status, and ability to manage daily tasks independently.
-A formal assessment from a senior living advisor or healthcare provider can help guide this decision.
+A formal assessment from a Residence at Boyertown senior living advisor or healthcare provider can help guide this decision.

 Costs vary by location, type of care, and amenities offered.
 Independent living may start around $2,500/month, assisted living averages $4,000–$6,000/month, and memory care typically ranges from $5,000–$8,000/month.
-Some communities may offer bundled pricing or tiered service levels.
+Our care options at The Residence at Boyertown are vast and customized for the needs of each resident.
+Here is some useful information to help you start a financial discussion.

 Medicare does not cover room and board in senior living, but it may cover medical services provided there.
 Medicaid may cover some costs for qualified individuals, especially in assisted living or memory care, depending on state programs.